thosgood/this-weeks-finds/markdown/201-250/week203.md

     rather 'remembering the finite sets and maps which gave rise to natural numbers by the abstraction of passing to isomorphism classes'.
-       Finally, a note to John: While you're trying to give your audience some feeling for the virtues of n-categories, couldn't you give them a little help with n=1, by being a little more precise about objects and maps?
+       Finally, a note to John: While you're trying to give your audience some feeling for the virtues of $n$-categories, couldn't you give them a little help with n=1, by being a little more precise about objects and maps?
        Greetings to all, and thanks for your patience while I got this stuff